Batman: The Brave and the Bold characters:

 - Arch-Enemy: One of Wonder Woman's main opponents.

-- The Bad Guy Wins: After her plan to already be inside the Fortress of Solitude first without Superman knowing before she reveals herself to the man of steel himself which leads to her revealing to him she's wearing a kryponite gem around her neck as well as wearing kryponite laced nail polish, which makes Superman vulnerable to being defeated by Cheetah with little difficulty.
+- The Bad Guy Wins: After her plan to already be inside the Fortress of Solitude first without Superman knowing before she reveals herself to the man of steel himself which leads to her revealing to him she's wearing a magic based amulet around her neck (that both powers her up and exploits his weakness to magic) as well as wearing kryponite laced nail polish, both which makes Superman vulnerable to being defeated by Cheetah with little difficulty.

 - Composite Character: Of herself.
 Even if her real name is never mentioned, her looks and personality correspond to Priscilla Rich, the Golden Age Cheetah, while her strength and abilities seem to have a magical origin, like the third Cheetah, Barbara Ann Minerva.